Students can update their personal information, including their home address, online at https://accounts.psu.edu.

 Please note, Penn State has adjusted the billing process for international students for 2019.
 Beginning in fall 2019, international students will see their insurance premium added to their student bursar account.

-If you have any questions about Penn State SHIP, please contact the Student Health Insurance Office at [email protected] or by phone at 814-865-7467, option 1.
+If you have any questions about SHIP for Penn State, please contact the Student Health Insurance Office at [email protected] or by phone at 814-865-4847 option 6.

 We understand that in some situations two people would like to split the balance for a single student and each be on an installment payment plan to do so.
 However, our system is designed to accommodate only one payment plan per student per semester.
 Either the student or an Authorized Payer on the student account can sign up for the Installment Payment Plan each semester.